2019 North Korea–United States Hanoi Summit

-The 2019 North Korea–United States Hanoi Summit, commonly known as the Hanoi Summit, was a two-day summit meeting between North Korean supreme leader Kim Jong-un and U.S. president Donald Trump, held at the French Colonial Hôtel Métropole in Hanoi, Vietnam, during February 27–28, 2019.
-It was the second meeting between the leaders of North Korea and the United States following their first meeting in Singapore the previous year.
+The 2019 North Korea–United States Hanoi Summit, commonly known as the Hanoi Summit, was a two-day summit meeting between North Korean supreme leader Kim Jong Un and U.S. president Donald Trump, held at the French Colonial Hôtel Métropole in Hanoi, Vietnam, from February 27 to 28, 2019.
+It was the second meeting between the leaders of North Korea and the United States following their first meeting in Singapore the year prior.

 On February 28, 2019, the White House announced that the summit was cut short and that no agreement was reached.
 Trump later clarified that it was due to North Korea's request to end all sanctions.
-The North Korean foreign minister, Ri Yong-ho, asserted that the country only sought a partial lifting of the five United Nations sanctions placed on North Korea between 2016 and 2017.
+North Korean foreign minister Ri Yong-ho asserted that the country only sought a partial lifting of the five United Nations sanctions placed on North Korea between 2016 and 2017.

 Background

-The first North Korea–United States summit between Kim Jong-un and Donald Trump took place in June 2018 in Singapore with the objectives of resolving the long-term Korean conflict involving ICBM nuclear weapons and denuclearization of the Korean peninsula.
-A series of bilateral summits was held between North Korea's Kim Jong-un, China's Xi Jinping, South Korea's Moon Jae-in, and Donald Trump of the United States.
+The first North Korea–United States summit between Kim Jong Un and Donald Trump took place in June 2018 in Singapore with the objectives of resolving the long-term Korean conflict involving ICBM nuclear weapons and denuclearization of the Korean peninsula.
+A series of bilateral summits was held between North Korean leader Kim Jong Un, CCP General Secretary Xi Jinping, South Korean President Moon Jae-in, and US President Donald Trump.

 Announcement

-The White House confirmed the planned summit between Kim Jong-un and Trump on September 11, 2018.
-U.S. Secretary of State Mike Pompeo stated that the North Korea and the U.S. were "working diligently" to make sure the conditions were right for the summit.
+The White House confirmed the planned summit between Kim Jong Un and Trump on September 11, 2018.
+U.S. Secretary of State Mike Pompeo stated that North Korea and the U.S. were "working diligently" to make sure the conditions were right for the summit.

-Trump stated the host country would be Vietnam, and the dates to be February 27–28, during his second State of the Union Address on February 5, 2019.
+Trump stated the host country would be Vietnam, and the dates to be February 27 to 28, during his second State of the Union Address on February 5, 2019.
 He later announced that the summit would take place in Hanoi.

 Vietnam's reactions and preparations

-Vietnamese Deputy Prime Minister and Foreign Minister Phạm Bình Minh visited North Korea at North Korean Foreign Minister Ri Yong-ho's invitation from February 12–14.
+Vietnamese Deputy Prime Minister and Foreign Minister Phạm Bình Minh visited North Korea at North Korean Foreign Minister Ri Yong-ho's invitation from February 12 to 14.
 The visit came ahead of the summit, which a spokeswoman from the Vietnamese Foreign Ministry said in a statement posted on Twitter.